Notice of Nest Collaborative Privacy Practices

 Nest Collaborative Responsibilities

 Under federal law, it is our responsibility at Nest Collaborative to protect the privacy of your “Protected Health Information” (PHI).
 PHI includes information created in and received for your medical and payment records, and personal information such as your name, social security number, address, and phone number.
 All employees at Nest Collaborative with access to PHI are required to maintain its confidentiality and undergo annual training on the best practices involved.

 Uses and Disclosures of Your Protected Health Information That Do Not Require Your Authorization

 There are instances when Nest Collaborative uses and discloses your PHI without your authorization.
 Please find examples of this use and disclosure below.

 - Treatment – We may use or disclose your PHI without authorization to other healthcare providers involved in your care, including physicians, nurses, pharmacies, and ancillary service providers such as laboratories and radiology providers.
-This includes both providers within our staff or others outside our company that are presently treating you, such as dentist, emergency department staff and specialists.
+This includes both providers within our staff or others outside our company that are presently treating you, such as dentists, emergency department staff and specialists.

 - Healthcare Operations – We may use or disclose your PHI without authorization, unless prohibited by law, to administer and support our business activities or those of other health care organizations.
-This includes activities that improve the quality of our services and training of our staff.
+This includes activities that improve the quality of our services and the training of our staff.
 Any PHI that is shared with other non-healthcare individuals in support of our business activities requires their explicit agreement to our privacy policies.

-- Other – We may use or disclose your PHI without authorization, unless prohibited by law, in the following other ways.
+- Other – We may use or disclose your PHI without authorization, unless prohibited by law, in the following other ways:

 - Required by law.